Irvingouj/irving-s-blog/content/posts/coding/rust-tutorial/borrow-checking.md

 ## Move and Consume

-"Move", "Consume" are terms specific to Rust; we don't hear these words being used in any other language.
-In short, **a value is moved when it is assigned to another variable, and a value is consumed when it is passed into a function**. **A variable OWNS the value it gets assigned to** All variables subject to the ownership model.
+"Move" and "Consume" are terms specific to Rust; we don't hear these words being used in any other language.
+In short, **a value is moved when it is assigned to another variable, and a value is consumed when it is passed into a function**. **A variable OWNS the value it gets assigned to**.
+All variables are subject to the ownership model.
 Let's examine a classic example:

 ```rust
 #[derive(Debug)]